Sunilraddi/Plant-Nursery-Management-System/README.md

 Here, "root" is the username and it may differ.
 Password can be "root" or user-side MySQL password.

 If the prompt shows "The system cannot find the file specified.", check out if there is a space character in your filename.
 If thers is a space, rename that file or change the location of the SQL file.
-Or else look out if you are running the command prompt with admin privelege or not.
+Or else look out if you are running the command prompt with admin privilege or not.
 If not, run command prompt with admin privilege.

 You can refer [this](https://www.youtube.com/watch?v=sJ64ZiB6PUU).